Hayazn

 Hayazn (Հայազն) is an Armenian nationalist political party, that was founded as a civil organization in 2009.
 It declared itself a political party in 2013 and was registered as such in 2014.

 Ideology

 Hayazn has stated its opposition to Armenia's possible integration into the European Union or to the Eurasian Customs Union (which included at the time a customs union of Belarus, Kazakhstan and Russia).
 Hayazn has also called on the Government of Armenia to opt out of the European Neighbourhood Policy in the past.

-Hayazn also opposes any official recognition by Armenia of the Artsakh Republic.
+Hayazn opposes any official recognition by Armenia of the Artsakh Republic.
 Instead, Hayazn supports the unification of the Artsakh Republic as an integral part of Armenia, turning Artsakh into an additional Armenian province within the borders of an expanded Armenian Republic.

-Hayazn also advocates in case of a war between Armenia and Azerbaijan, to "liberate" historical Armenian provinces of Gandzak and Nakhitchevan, presently within the territorial areas of Azerbaijan.

 In internal affairs, Hayazn was opposed to Serzh Sargsyan's government and has condemned its internal and foreign policies, in particular the way it handled the Nagorno-Karabakh conflict within the OSCE Minsk Group.
 The party called for a "no" vote in the 2015 constitutional referendum.